 - Electrical gloves are worn over the liner which provide electrical insulation and prevents electrocution

 - Leather protectors protect the gloves from swelling, tears, burns etc.It is important to note that the leather protector is worn on the top of liners and electrical gloves which should always be shorter than the electrical gloves.

 Why do electricians wear gloves while working with electricity?

 As electricity is invisible and you can’t see it, hear it or smell it, it’s difficult to know when you may be facing danger.
-When you are in contact with a source of electricity which has a high current, electrical current will pass through your body which can cause severe burns, brain injury and even death from electrocution.
+When you are in contact with a source of electricity that has a high current, an electrical current will pass through your body which can cause severe burns, brain injury, and even death from electrocution.
 Hence, when working with electricity, you can never be over-protected and one of the most important items for electricians to wear are rubber insulated gloves which act as a barrier against electric shocks.

 The kitchen gloves are also made of rubber and some other chemical additives are added to make them more comfortable and hardwearing.
 But the rubber used for safety rubber gloves must be made from 100% rubber in order to prevent electrical shock.
 So, household gloves aren’t a substitute for safety gloves.